Krishvraman/Illumination-Correction-And-Assembly-for-Spatial-Data/README.md

 ### 2. Background Subtraction using Fiji

-Use `fiji_macro.ijm` for background subtraction:
+Use `2_FIJI_BG_Subtract.ijm` for background subtraction:

-- Drag the tile folder into Fiji.
-- Run the macro with the rolling ball
-- Processed tiles will be saved to a new output folder.
+You can execute the macro from the command line or execute it within FIJI GUI

 ---